CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/10-program-with-tsql.md

 1. Run the code and verify that the results are same as before.

-## Use a loop to write iterative code
+## Task 5: Use a loop to write iterative code

 Loops are used to perform logic iteratively, running the same code multiple times - usually until a condition is met.
 In Transact-SQL, you can implement loops using the WHILE statement.